openstack/heat/doc/source/contributing/blueprints.rst

 ----------------------------

-If there's an already existing bug that describes a small feature suitable for a spec-lite, add a `spec-lite' tag to the bug.
+If there's an already existing bug that describes a small feature suitable for a spec-lite, add a `spec-lite` tag to the bug.
 There is no need to create a new bug.
 The comments and history of the existing bug are important for it's review.